Pursue Co-operative Education at King’s

 Co-operative Education at King’s is a unique learning opportunity that integrates classroom theory with practical experience in the workplace.
-It is based on a partnership between the school and business.
-It involves the participation of students, teachers, and placement supervisors.
+Built on a partnership between the school and local businesses, the program offers students in-person, off-site experiences where they can work alongside professionals, develop valuable workplace connections, and engage in meaningful learning in real professional settings.
+It involves the active participation of students, teachers, and placement supervisors.

 The training received at the business location and the learning at school complement each other and provides students with credits (1, 2, 3, or 4) toward their graduation diploma.